ThingsBoard PE Feature

 Add two User Group Roles.
 One is for Customer Administrator.
 It is important that our new User will be able to create and edit any entities within this Customer.
 Second is the Read-Only access to the shared dashboard that we have just created.
 We also select this dashboard as default and mark “Always Full Screen”.

 Congratulations!
 We have completed our self-registration form setup.
 Save now and navigate to sign-up form.
-Create a new user and see that he is completely isolated and controls his own devices.
+Create a new user and see that they are completely isolated and control their own devices.